vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 - [ ] What is the stake for a node operator
 - [ ] Slashing parameters etc.

 The [Accumulate Bridge](https://docs.accumulatenetwork.io/accumulate/tutorials/bridge) is a decentralized bridge that allows users to transfer Accumulate tokens, including ACME, between Ethereum and the Accumulate blockchain.
-It uses a technology based on Darknodes, which act as gatekeepers between different blockchain networks, to facilitate cross-chain transfers.
+It uses a technology based on renBridge [Darknodes](https://docs.renproject.io/darknodes/), which act as gatekeepers between different blockchain networks to facilitate cross-chain transfers.
 At present there is no slashing implemented for bridge operators, meaning it run by a trusted set of nodes (i.e. PoA).
-Misbehavior by any of the nodes results in automatic transaction stops in the bridge.
-Each bridge node operators has staked over 1.5 million ACME each, which is significant in relation to the total token supply of 200 million although less so in dollar-terms (~ 60k USD).
+Bridge transactions can be paused if misbehavior by any of the nodes is detected.
+Each bridge node operator has staked over 1.5 million ACME each, which is significant in relation to the total token supply of 200 million, although less so in dollar-terms (~$60k USD).

 The [bridge software](https://fairyproof.com/doc/AccumulateBridge-Audit-Report-092822.pdf) consists of the bridge node, bridge frontend, and smart contracts.
 The bridge node is a Golang backend application that integrates with the Accumulate blockchain and Ethereum.
 Bridge node operators set up multi-sig token accounts on both sides of the bridge that can only hold one type of token.